shivraj-sambhus/SQL-Power-BI-Dashboard-Project/README.md

 2. `departments.csv' contains information on each department such as their bi-yearly budgets, number of employees, and objectives.
 There are 5 departments and each one has 2 employees in it.
 The dataset has 5 rows and 7 columns.

-3. `project_assignments.csv' contains information on the project that each employee was assigned to.
-There are 10 projects, one for each employee.
+3. `project_assignments.csv' contains information on the projects that each employee was assigned to.
+There are 10 assigned projects, one for each employee.
 The dataset has 10 rows and 3 columns.

 4. `upcoming_projects.csv' contains information on the projects that are to be completed in the future.
 There are 6 upcoming projects, with timelines ranging from 2 to 6 months.
 The dataset has 6 rows and 7 columns.

 5. `completed_projects.csv' contains information on the projects that have been completed thus far.
 There are 4 completed projects, with a timeline of 1 year.
 The dataset has 4 rows and 6 columns.

 6. `projects.csv' contains information on every project in the company.
-There are 10 assigned projects, and they include the completed projects and the upcoming ones.
+There are 10 projects, and they include the completed and upcoming ones.
 The dataset has 10 rows and 7 columns.

 7. `Head_Shots.csv' contains each employee's ID number and photo as displayed in their company profile.
 The datasset has 10 rows and 2 columns.